 Understands and consistently applies coaching ethics and standards of coaching.

-Abides by the ICF Code of Ethics and upholds the Core Values
+Abides by the ICF Code of Ethics and upholds the ICF Core Values

 Maintains confidentiality with client information per stakeholder agreements and pertinent laws